mark0100/omniklogger/README.md

 ## Running omniklogger
-* Change the output plugin in config.ini to your desired destination(s) and set the logging level to INFO in logging.ini
+* Change the output plugin in config.ini to your desired destination(s) and set the logging level to INFO in logging.ini.
+Restart omniklogger.py.
 * To create a linux SystemD service and starting the service follow the ToDo list in omniklogger.service